yihangbaileeds/GEOG5995_Final_Project/README.md

 The dataset employed in this study offers estimates from the 2021 Census regarding usual residents of England and Wales, aged 16 and over, who resided at a different address one year prior to the Census.
 This previous address was either a student term-time location or a boarding school address within the UK.
 The data categorizes these individuals based on their relocation from one Lower Tier Local Authority (LTLA) area to another, comparing their location one year before the Census with their current LTLA residence as of Census Day, 21 March 2021.

 ### Python Environment File (`env.yml`)
-A file that create an coding environment for replicating the analysis, including libraries for data cleaning, geospatial analysis, and visualization.
+A file that creates a coding environment for replicating the analysis, including libraries for data cleaning, geospatial analysis, and visualization.
 You may need to create the environment by code: ` conda env create -f env.yml`.

 ## Code Description and Analysis Techniques
 The project uses Python as the primary programming language, with an emphasis on libraries like pandas, geopandas, matplotlib, and seaborn for data manipulation and visualization.
 Key analysis techniques include: